Migrant caregivers in Taiwan: History

 In 1992 the Employment Service Act was passed which widened the spectrum of jobs and industries which migrant workers could work in, including the domestic and facilitated care sector.
 These foreigners mostly consisted of Indonesian, Malaysian, Filipino, Thai, Vietnamese, and Mongolian workers.
 Most of these workers worked in "3D (dirty, dangerous, and difficult)" jobs and their legal standing as well as protection was very insufficient.
 At the same time, the foreign live-in caregiver program was established in 1992 to meet the growing demand for live-in domestic services in Taiwan.
 Between 2004 and 2010, the number of workers in this program saw a significant increase of 42%.
 On June 14, 1995, nursing institutions accommodating patients with chronic diseases were allowed to apply for and hire foreign nurses.
 Following that, foreign housemaids and guardians were included in the Labour Standard Act in 1998, however, they were again excluded from it in 1999.
 In 2010, the Council of Labour Affairs (CLA) created the work categorization 'social welfare foreign workers,' and their total count was 186,108.
 This group further breaks down into 'nursing home care-workers' in institutions, 'domestic caretakers' providing elderly care in private homes, and 'domestic helpers' handling childcare and household chores.
 In 2010, a large majority (93.7%) of these social welfare foreign workers worked in private homes, mainly caring for dependent elders.
 While there were changes in the ratio of foreign caregivers in the early 2000s, since 2006, the number of Indonesians among them has consistently risen.

-Over the last decades multiple entry bans for migrant domestic workers have been enforced in Taiwan, notably the Filipino workers entry ban in 2000, the Indonesian workers entry ban from 2002 to 2004 and the Vietnamese workers entry ban from 2005 to 2015.
+Over the last decades multiple entry bans for migrant domestic workers have been enforced in Taiwan, notably the Overseas Filipino Worker entry ban in 2000, the Indonesian migrant workers entry ban from 2002 to 2004 and the Vietnamese workers entry ban from 2005 to 2015.
 The goal of these bans was to prevent and reduce the numbers of illegal migrants who leave their job without permission but continue their stay on the island.

 Until 2015, migrant domestic workers were obligated to submit pregnancy clearance as part of their regular health examination, thus having their reproductive life being watched by the Taiwanese government.